-In fact, when it comes to social media, being everywhere is a bad advice especially when you’re just starting.
-Check the time you puts into Twitter, Facebook, Instagram, Pinterest, Linkedin, Google+, etc. If you combine all these time and put it on Facebook and Twitter alone, your result will be mind blowing.
+In fact, when it comes to social media, being everywhere is bad advice especially when you’re just starting.
+Check the time you put into Twitter, Facebook, Instagram, Pinterest, Linkedin, etc. If you combine all this time and put it on Facebook and Twitter alone, your result will be mind-blowing.

 According to Tony Gaskins, Consistency is the key!
 If you can’t be consistent, then you can’t be anything.

-Instead of dabbling across all the social media networks on the internet, you should pick few and put all your efforts on them.
+Instead of dabbling across all the social media networks on the internet, you should pick a few and put all your efforts into them.

-As a starter, begin with Twitter and Facebook, stay consistent and build a substantial audience on these two networks, maybe when you’ve gotten enough audience there, you can now try some other ones.
+As a starter, begin with Twitter and Facebook, stay consistent, and build a substantial audience on these two networks, maybe when you’ve gotten enough audience there, you can now try some other ones like Instagram or Pinterest.

 Spending time on all of them will only get you one thing…….“Nothing”.